unparalleled-js/docs-1/user-accounts-and-teams/team-collaboration.md

 Workato Teams is built with a vision of facilitating agile and iterative development through collaboration, and at the same time providing tools to admins to govern and keep things secure.
 Using the Teams features allow:

 - **Role Based Access Control:** Admins can set fine grained access control for various assets/objects (e.g. recipes, connections, folders, jobs) and operations (e.g. read, edit, operate)  are grouped into pre-defined roles.

-Custom Roles that fit your business- In addition to the out-of-box roles that admins can use, they can also create custom roles e.g. for Marketing Admin, Marketing Ops
+- **Custom Roles that fit your business:** In addition to the out-of-box roles that admins can use, they can also create custom roles e.g. for Marketing Admin, Marketing Ops

 - **Work with multiple teams:** A single user/account can be part of multiple teams and contribute to building/deploying or operating recipes.
 Very useful when you have a single admin/expert that needs to govern multiple departments.

 - **Better Security w/ SAML based SSO Access:** Instead of creating separate accounts for team members, Workato accounts can be provisioned using SAML based [Single Sign On](/user-accounts-and-teams/single-sign-on.md) apps like OKTA, OneLogin etc. Centralizes security, faster provisioning and de-provisioning.
 Workato also allows for [ through SAML providers and [Just in time provisioning](/user-accounts-and-teams/just-in-time-provisioning.md) for custom roles.